aniketfuryrocks/MangoBox/README.md

 # Key Features 🔑

 ### MangoChat
-- Allows traders to communicate about their trade
+- Allows traders to communicate about their trade.

-*WIP*

-- Authenticate with Mango Account
-- Access rooms from the UI
-- Spam Protection
-- Health Bot
+- It has minimal interface and can extend to a web page but main focus is to provide good chat functionality with less overhead.

 ### MangoTui
 - Allows traders to view crypto prices in realtime right from their terminal